What would an Evergrande default look like?

 The impact of Evergrande’s fall will largely depend on the attitude of China’s top leaders.

-Many of Evergrande’s problems stem from new restrictions on home sales as Beijing tries to reduce property prices and address growing concerns about the price of homes.
-The government has also sought to teach a lesson to property developers, who have borrowed heavily in recent years to build more assets and finance their investments in other businesses.
+Many of Evergrande’s problems stem from new restrictions on home sales as Beijing tries to reduce real estate prices and address growing concerns about the price of homes.
+The government has also sought to teach a lesson to developers who have borrowed heavily in recent years to build more assets and finance their investments in other businesses.
 (In Evergrande’s case, he includes interests that include electric cars and a soccer team.)

 But a hard landing for Evergrande, should it default, carries risks.
 Unhappy home buyers and suppliers can lead to unrest, while the financial impact on investors and others exposed to Evergrande can be costly.